How to Make an Effective Sales Rollout Plan with Video

 6. Identify Major Milestones in the Rollout Plan

 Set expectations for how much video you want your team to create and the impact you want it to have in the first 30 days, six months, one year, and beyond.

 Use these milestones as check-ins to decide whether to scale up your video program.
 For example, as the team successfully adopts video, increase the number of video use cases, the number of teams using video, and the number of videos expected per rep.

-Resources for Sales Reps to Get Started Using Video
+Resources for Sales Reps to Get Started with Video for Sales

 The easier you make it for your reps to get started and be successful with video, the better your shot at getting them to do it.